SCFOrga/WMBusFrame/README.md

 # WMBus Frame Processing

-This project is designed to capture Wireless Meter Bus (WMBus) frames from a receiver, process those frames using the `trame.py` class file, and display the results in the console.
+This project is designed to capture Wireless Meter Bus (WMBus) frames from an Enless receiver, process those frames using the `trame.py` class file, and display the results in the console.
 There are three main files included in this project:

 - `trame.py`: This file contains the `Trame` class, which is used for processing the received frames.
 - `main.py`: This file is used to get the frames from the receiver using a serial port.